ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 * Views, loops and frames in them (because frames may be changed in script and their properties are added to save state),
 * Script modules (number of them)

-In addition to that, changing *total size* of variables declared in the global scope of each script (*NOT* local function variables) will similarily break older save states.
+In addition to that, changing *total size* of variables declared in the global scope of each script (*NOT* local function variables) will break older save states.<br>
-To elaborate, imagine you have this declared in some script:
+To elaborate on what "total size" is, imagine you have this declared in some script:
 <pre>
 int a;
 int b;